johanhaleby/javalin.github.io/pages/for-educators.md

 * No configuration files
 * Servlet based

-Javalin doesn't care how you build your app, so any knowledge obtained while working with a Javalin project should transfer easily to other (non Javalin) projects.
+Occurrent doesn't care how you build your app, so any knowledge obtained while working with a Occurrent project should transfer easily to other (non Occurrent) projects.

 ## API discoverability
-Javalin’s API is built with discoverability in mind.
+Occurrent’s API is built with discoverability in mind.
 The server configuration object has a fluent/chainable API, and the context object has everything needed for handling a HTTP-request.